new speaking skills and techniques.

 My children found the course fun and they learnt something new.
 They are both very keen to do more next holidays!Michelle

-of our Year 3-4 students surveyed enjoyed themselves and had fun during our January 2017 courses
+of our Year 3-4 students surveyed enjoyed themselves and had fun during our Spring 2017 courses

-of our Year 5-6 students surveyed felt their confidence had improved after our January 2017 courses
+of our Year 5-6 students surveyed felt their confidence had improved after our Spring 2017 courses

-of our Year 3-4 students improved their ability to construct arguments at our Spring 2016 courses
+of our Year 3-4 students want to come back again after attending our Winter 2017 courses

 Frequently Asked Questions